simonzg/meter-docs/meterify/api.md

 ### subscribe('transfers')

-Subscribes to incoming vet transfers.
-This can be used to watch an address's vet balance change.
+Subscribes to incoming transfers.
+This can be used to watch an address's MTR/MTRG balance change.

 ``` javascript
 web3Instance.eth.subscribe('transfers', option [, callback])